Practical hybrid decoding scheme for parity-encoded spin systems: POSTREADOUT DECODING OF THE SLHZ MODEL

 Now, let us analyze readout decoding of the SLHZ model from the perspective of the LDPC codes.
-In the following analysis, we assume that the readout $\boldsymbol{r}=(r_{12},\ldots,r_{K-1\,K})\in\left\{ \pm1\right\} ^{\tbinom{K}{2}}$ is available for the $\tbinom{K}{2}$ physical spins in the SLHZ model in accordance with the Ising model.
-We disregard the information about the observations $\boldsymbol{y}$ of the physical spins, even if it is available in the actual implementation.
+In the following analysis, we assume that the readout $\textbf{r}=(r_{12},\ldots,r_{K-1\,K})\in\left\{ \pm1\right\} ^{\tbinom{K}{2}}$ is available for the $\tbinom{K}{2}$ physical spins in the SLHZ model in accordance with the Ising model.
+We disregard the information about the observations $\textbf{y}$ of the physical spins, even if it is available in the actual implementation.
 We will revisit this point later.

-We first consider the simplest case, i.e., correcting errors caused by i.i.d. noise.
+We first consider the simplest case, i.e., correcting errors caused by IID noise.
 This model is appropriate for an SLHZ-based QA device when measurement errors dominate other readout errors.
-We propose a simple decoding algorithm with very low decoding complexity, which is associated with Gallother algorithm in the spin representation \cite{gallagerLowDensityParityCheckCodes1962,gallagerLowDensityParityCheckCodes1963}.
-It is based on Massey's APP (\textit{a posteriori} probability) algorithm \cite{masseyThresholdDecoding1962}.
-Our algorithm only uses information about the syndrome vector $\boldsymbol{s}(\boldsymbol{r})$ to estimate errors $\boldsymbol{e}$ in the current decision $\boldsymbol{r}$ for the readout.
-Let us introduce the error pattern by $\boldsymbol{e}=\boldsymbol{r}\circ\boldsymbol{z}=(e_{12},\ldots,e_{K-1\,K})\in\left\{ \pm1\right\} ^{\tbinom{K}{2}}$, where $\circ$ denotes componentwise multiplication.
-The syndrome vector depends only on $\boldsymbol{e}$ because
+We propose a simple decoding algorithm with very low decoding complexity, which is associated with Gallager's BF decoding algorithm in the spin representation \cite{gallagerLowDensityParityCheckCodes1962,gallagerLowDensityParityCheckCodes1963}.
+It is based on Massey's \textit{a posteriori} probability (APP) algorithm \cite{masseyThresholdDecoding1962}.
+Our algorithm only uses information about the syndrome vector $\textbf{s}(\textbf{r})$ to estimate errors $\textbf{e}$ in the current decision $\textbf{r}$ for the readout.
+Let us introduce the error pattern by $\textbf{e}=\textbf{r}\circ\textbf{z}=(e_{12},\ldots,e_{K-1\,K})\in\left\{ \pm1\right\} ^{\tbinom{K}{2}}$, where $\circ$ denotes component-wise multiplication.
+The syndrome vector depends only on $\textbf{e}$ because